nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 * Uncategorised data is any item of data in the patient record that does not fit into one of the existing or planned clinical areas defined by GP Connect.

+## Observation Profile ##

+Uncategorised data can contain many different types of clinical information.
+As the type is not known it is not possible to determine which is the correct FHIR profile to use for the information.
+Therefore uncategorised data will always be contained in a `Observation` profile.

 ## Qualifiers ##

 Qualifiers are used to refine the meaning of the coded element of the record.